Chiller (TV network): Dare 2 Direct Film Festivals

 In October 2007, Chiller announced its "Dare 2 Direct Film Festival" which premiered on Halloween night.
 Viewers uploaded 300 short films and the winners aired on this original special.

 Chiller renewed its Dare 2 Direct Film Festival in 2008, which aired on Halloween night.
 The channel premiered webisodes of an original film, "The Hills Are Alive" from Tim Burton protégé Caroline Thompson (co-screenwriter of Tim Burton's Corpse Bride and screenwriter of Edward Scissorhands) in July on chillertv.com, and aired the complete film as its first original film in October.

 Chiller Films

-Chiller Films was a film production company based in New York that specializes in indie horror and thriller films.
-It was launched in 2011 to give select Chiller movies limited theatrical runs and nationwide VOD distribution, using a simultaneous, or "day-and date" film release strategy.
-This means films are released in a limited number of small and multiplex theaters in large markets, along with release on video on demand through cable providers and online film retailers the same day.
+Chiller Films was a film production company based in New York that specialized in indie horror and thriller films.
+It was launched in 2011, to give select Chiller movies limited theatrical runs and nationwide VOD distribution, using a simultaneous, or "day-and date" film release strategy.
+The films were released in a limited number of small and multiplex theaters in large markets, along with release on video on demand through cable providers and online film retailers the same day.
 Most of the films are from independent filmmakers who then license their properties to Chiller Films.
-With the end of the channel it was connected to, the current status of Chiller Films is unknown.
+Chiller Films quietly closed in December 2017, alongside the closure of the Chiller channel it was connected to.